7exch/fumaswap-website/Readme.md

-## This is officially Fumaswap project for Cor... in Fiverr maded by Manfromearth25!!
+## This is officially Fumaswap project.